25-09-2024

 If your retainer breaks or is bent, it may feel uncomfortable.
 If this happens you should see your orthodontist straight away.

-If you need help looking after or fixing your retainer, book an appointment with Gentle Dental.
-Our orthodontists are here to help.
+If you need help looking after or fixing your retainer, book an appointment with Gentle Dental at one of our practices in Wellington, Lower Hutt or Upper Hutt.